Frank L. Ridley

-Frank L. Ridley is an American film and television actor.
+Frank Lawrence Ridley (August 18, 1958 – June 3, 2025) was an American film and television actor.
 Born into a musical family in Michigan, he originally trained as an opera singer with Richard Conrad.
 After attending Boston Conservatory of Music, he started his career as a regular member of Sarah Caldwell's Opera Company of Boston.

-Career
+Life and career

 His television career started when he was cast as Terry Mulligan in the Showtime network series Brotherhood.
-His other TV work includes roles on House of Cards, Orange is the New Black, Alpha House, Olive Kitteridge, The Night Of, The Leftovers, and 30 Rock.
+His other television work included roles on House of Cards, Orange Is the New Black, Alpha House, Olive Kitteridge, The Night Of, The Leftovers, and 30 Rock.

-He also can be seen in a variety of films including Inside Llewyn Davis, Birdman, and The Judge.
+Ridley also featured in a variety of films including Inside Llewyn Davis, Birdman, and The Judge.

+Ridley died on June 3, 2025, at the age of 66.